Are you looking for the best tricks and hacks for navigating the quirky Dutch capital as an independent traveler?

 - Another very Dutch way to explore Amsterdam is on a bicycle.
 Amsterdam is a city of bikes.
 The prices start from €3.00/1 hour ($3.50/1 hour).
 You can find daily rentals for as low as €10.00 ($11.75) for a normal bicycle and €17.00-€27.00 ($19.99-$31.75) for an e-bike.
 Be sure to obey the traffic rules and wear a helmet.

 Note: As mentioned earlier, unlimited bike rentals are included with the IAMSTERDAM card for the duration of its validity.

 Where to Stay in Amsterdam: Best Neighborhoods and Accommodations

-No Amsterdam travel guide would be complete without tips on how to save on accommodation and which neighborhoods to stay in.
+No travel guide would be complete without tips on how to save on accommodation and which are the best areas to stay in Amsterdam.
 So, below are our recommendations.